-The Supreme Commander for the Allied Powers Instruction Note (SCAPIN) 677 issued in 1946 unequivocally declares Dokdo to be placed under Korea’s administrative jurisdiction.
+The Supreme Commander for the Allied Powers Instruction Note (SCAPIN) 677 issued in 1946 unequivocally declared Dokdo to be placed under Korea’s administrative jurisdiction.
 Dokdo is the very symbol of the restoration of Korea’s sovereignty.
 No nation in the world other than Japan questions Dokdo as being Korean territory returned after having been usurped.

 Hopefully, Japan will one day stand humbly before the truth of history and become a partner moving forward together towards a brighter future.